top of page

 Their dog collars are knitted from soft merino wool and cotton, backed with plush velvet, and reinforced with tough polypro webbing inside.
 Translation?
 They look stunning, feel like a cuddle around your dog’s neck, and are tougher than your average squirrel when it comes to wear and tear.

-Dogs are even messy but these beauties are machine washable, so keeping them fresh and fabulous is super easy.
+Dogs can be messy but these beauties are machine washable, so keeping them fresh and fabulous is super easy.

 dog testing a dog collar